 The True Hybrid Cloud Solution

 When designing a hybrid cloud storage solution, the solution is to always think of metadata management first.
 Managing metadata is the key to success in many storage infrastructure designs, and a hybrid cloud storage infrastructure is no different.
 IT planners need to look for a hybrid cloud storage solution that manages metadata as its first tenant so that users don’t have the overhead of worrying about where to store data.
 This hybrid cloud storage solution is partly a metadata repository that routes users to the appropriate storage location as they need it, similar to a DNS lookup.
 The metadata-first approach eliminates latency caused by metadata lookups, and users experience performance that’s typical of on-premises storage no matter the destination of the file.

 We’ll detail this metadata-first approach in our third blog “Fixing Hybrid Cloud Storage.”
-In the meantime, sign up for our upcoming live webinar that details the challenges of creating a hybrid cloud storage strategy and provides practical solutions for overcoming them.
+In the meantime, sign up for our on demand webinar that details the challenges of creating a hybrid cloud storage strategy and provides practical solutions for overcoming them.

 By attending this webinar, you’ll gain:

 - A clear understanding of why data gravity and the lack of metadata management breaks hybrid cloud

 - Why most cloud solutions do not provide predictable performance in a hybrid cloud due to their lack of metadata awareness.

 - How to finally fix the latency and operational problems and create the ideal hybrid cloud infrastructure

 Join Storage Switzerland and InfiniteIO for our on demand webinar, “The Hybrid Cloud Data Gravity Problem and How to Fix It”.